JakeBruner/jacobbruner.com/src/posts/Writing/Anthology.md

 title: An Anthology from a Square
 date: 2025-10-24
 layout: blog
-excerpt: A detailed exploration of exploration and belonging.
+excerpt: An exploration of exploration and belonging.
-thumbnailpath: /thumbnails/placeholder.png
+thumbnailpath: /thumbnails/gallard.png
-tags: News
+tags: Creative
 ---

 ### #1 Icicles